davedelong/DDUnitConverter/README.markdown

 - Velocity
 - Volume

-If you want more categories, more units, or have found a bug with the convserions, please file an issue.
+If you want more categories, more units, or have found a bug with the conversions, please file an issue.

 ## Compatibility